-When we hear the word arthritis, the first image that comes to our mind are the aching knees of grandma.
+When we hear the word arthritis, the first image that comes to our mind is the aching knees of grandma.
 This dated notion, however, does not hold true anymore.
 Arthritis, as a whole, encompasses over 150 conditions.
 A more accurate description of this term would be musculoskeletal conditions.
-These conditions largely affect the muscles, bones and joints of the body.
+These conditions largely affect the muscles, bones, and joints of the body.

 The Musculoskeletal System